-Not directly related, there's another page showing how create a very deep FIFO with the help of external memory (typically DDR memory, but anything wrapped with an AXI interface will do).
-The nice thing about this trick is that even though this huge FIFO can be as deep as the external memory is uses, all this is transparent to the application logic: It has the same interface as a baseline FIFO.
+Not directly related, there's another page showing how create a very deep FIFO with the help of external memory (typically DDR memory, but anything that wrapped with an AXI interface will do).
+The nice thing about this trick is that even though this huge FIFO can be as deep as the external memory that it uses, all this is transparent to the application logic: It has the same interface as a baseline FIFO.

 I should mention that I wrote the Verilog code on this page many years ago, so the coding style differs slightly from today.

-Standard FIFO to FWFT
+Standard FIFO to FWFT FIFO

 module basic_fwft_fifo(rst, rd_clk, rd_en, dout, empty, wr_clk, wr_en, din, full); parameter width = 8; input rst; input rd_clk; input rd_en; input wr_clk; input wr_en; input [(width-1):0] din; output empty; output full; output [(width-1):0] dout; reg dout_valid; wire fifo_rd_en, fifo_empty; // orig_fifo is just a normal (non-FWFT) synchronous or asynchronous FIFO fifo orig_fifo ( .rst(rst), .rd_clk(rd_clk), .rd_en(fifo_rd_en), .dout(dout), .empty(fifo_empty), .wr_clk(wr_clk), .wr_en(wr_en), .din(din), .full(full) ); assign fifo_rd_en = !fifo_empty && (!dout_valid || rd_en); assign empty = !dout_valid; always @(posedge rd_clk or posedge rst) if (rst) dout_valid <= 0; else begin if (fifo_rd_en) dout_valid <= 1; else if (rd_en) dout_valid <= 0; end endmodule